 I've been buying lingerie online for nearly a decade, and I'm still learning how to do it better.
 This list, while not exhaustive, is meant to share some of the most valuable things I've learned during that time.

 Of course, this doesn't replace reading a store's terms and conditions on your own.
 It's still important to do your due diligence before buying.
 But I remember how intimidating buying internationally could be.
 So if you're in the same place, this is for you.

 One last caveat: because I live in the United States, my perspective is weighted in the direction of a US-based consumer.
 I simply don't get things delivered to me anywhere else.
 But the principles here apply even if you live outside the States, and I hope you'll find them helpful no matter where you're located.

-In a lot of ways, there’s never been a more exciting time to be into lingerie.
-Get informed, and then go shop!
+In a lot of ways, there's never been a more exciting time to be into lingerie.
+Get informed.
+Then go shop!

 1) Currency Conversions